paramkpr/DankBot/README.md

 - Python 3.7
 - PIL (Pillow)
 - OpenCV
+- Numba
 - Python Telegram Bot

 ### Things I've Learnt
 - Building stateless, event-driven bots
 - Manipulating images with PIL
+- Uploading images to Imgur
 - Using OpenCV to find eyes and characters in an image
+- Extracting frames from a video and making videos from a series of frames using OpenCV + imutils.
 - Using Numba JIT and asynchronous processing for improving performance
 - Applying binary search on discrete functions (Used to calculating optimum text size in the meme generator)